Clyde0513/quantum_for_portfolio_optimization/README.md

 ### QAOA Implementation

-- Quantum Approximate Optimization Algorithm with 4 layers with lightning.qubit
+- Quantum Approximate Optimization Algorithm with 4 layers with lightning.qubit (3 layers with lightning.gpu and shots are 36681 with 6 restarts, 4 processes, and batch size of 100)
 - Optimized parameter initialization and learning rates
 - Robust multi-restart strategy for global optimization